How To Change a Habit

 I have had several clients start with a short walk around their house that eventually moved on to the gym and in time to working out 4-5 times a week regularly.
 Don’t underestimate those small changes.

-Woman satisfied of her habits changed
+woman satisfied of her habits changed

 What about the reward?